Apfelkuchen. Or Apple Cake. Or Bavarian Apple Cake. OR “Happy Apple Cake” as I’m calling it….

 - Add in the egg, vanilla and mix well again and then add the rest of the flour and mix on low until a stiff batter forms.

-- Spread a little less than half the mixture on the bottom of the prepared pans, it is pretty stiff and stretchy so work slowly to not over work the dough.
-Place the apple slices over the dough and cover with the remaining dough.
-Gently press the apple halves into the top of the dough, arranging in any pattern desired.
+- Spread a little less than half the mixture on the bottom of the prepared pans, it is pretty stiff and stretchy so work slowly to not over work the batter.
+Place the apple slices over the batter and cover with the remaining batter.
+Gently press the apple halves into the top of the batter, arranging in any pattern desired.
 Sprinkle the topping over the batter avoiding the tops of the sliced apples.
 Cover pan with a towel and let rest in a warm, draft free area until batter has doubled in size, at least an hour

 - Uncover the pan or pans and bake for 20-30 minutes or until done.
 Let cool in pans on a wire rack.
 If made in loaf pans carefully remove from pans and set on a plate to cool.
 Can be served room temperature or warmed with a scoop of vanilla ice cream.